 For the racetrack scenes I drew on my own experiences, having been a lover of thoroughbred racing and a frequent visitor to the races for many years.
 I have always loved the thrill of watching those magnificent animals stretching towards the winning post, every fibre in their bodies striving to win, and then to see how they relish the cheers of the crowd when they beat the rest of the field!

 Having once been the part-owner of a racehorse I understand the nervous excitement Joy felt before and during each race, and the euphoria when her horse came first past the post – a feeling that’s hard to beat!
 And I understand too the affection and attachment you feel for your horse, win or lose!

 As for the relationships and emotions of the characters, in all the books– well, allowing for the difference in the conventions of the time they’re not all that different from those of people today.
 Times change, but people don’t.

 Over the centuries we have all had similar needs and desires – for a good life, security, a loving partner.
 A wish for romance is strong in many of us.
 And we all experience similar emotions at times.
 Love, hate, fear, anger, frustration.
 We all have different ways of dealing with them, and so it is for the people of Redwoods.

 I had a lot fun doing this research, and putting the characters into the situations in these books.
 I hope you will enjoy reading about them as much as I have enjoyed telling their stories.

-‘A MODERN WOMAN’ is due to be released on March 1st, when it will be available on Amazon and can now be pre-ordered on Smashwords, Apple iBooks, Barnes &Noble , and Kobo
+‘AN AMBITIOUS WOMAN’ is now available on Amazon and on Smashwords, Apple iBooks, Barnes &Noble , and Kobo